Acoustic-travel/House_price_prediction/README.md

 # House Price Prediction Web Application

-This is a Flask web application that allows users to input house features and predicts the corresponding house price using a machine learning model.
+This is a Flask web application that uses a machine learning model to predict the price of a house based on features that the user enters.

 ## Table of Contents
 - [Introduction](#introduction)